torvalds/linux/Documentation/networking/tuntap.rst

 3.3 Multiqueue tuntap interface
 -------------------------------

-From version 3.8, Linux supports multiqueue tuntap which can uses multiple file descriptors (queues) to parallelize packets sending or receiving.
+From version 3.8, GNU/Linux supports multiqueue tuntap which can uses multiple file descriptors (queues) to parallelize packets sending or receiving.
 The device allocation is the same as before, and if user wants to create multiple queues, TUNSETIFF with the same device name must be called many times with